eclipse-ditto/ditto-examples/grove-ctrl/README.md

 To monitor the sensor values and interact with the Raspberry Pi, view the WebUI in your Browser.
 Simply open `/webapp/index.html`.
 This works without running a webserver.

-> Running the WebUI from a different domain than ditto might cause cross origin issues and prevent the site from loading data.
+> Running the WebUI from a different domain than Ditto might cause cross origin issues and prevent the site from loading data.
 You can workaround this by starting your browser without security (e.g. running Chrome with `--disabe-web-security`).

 You should see the following view: